miteshbsjat/resume/rst_01/resume.rst

 ---------------
 certs
 ---------------
+* Business Metrics for Data-Driven Companies at Duke University
 * Leading Teams: Developing as a Leader at University of Illinois
 * Corporate Entrepreneurship at Amity University
 * Transformation with Google Cloud at Coursera
 * BigData on AWS at AWS
-* Kubernetes Mastery at Udemy
+* CKA: Certified Kubernetes Exam Prep at Whizlabs
-* Artificial Intelligence (AI) for Managers at Udemy
+* Python for Data Science, AI and Development at IBM

 ---------------
 awards